 We performed a comparison between IBM Spectrum Scale and StarWind Virtual Tape Library based on real PeerSpot user reviews.

-Find out in this report how the two Software Defined Storage (SDS) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Technical support has been very helpful.
-They provide us with pretty good solutions that we can implement moving forward."
+Find out in this report how the two Software Defined Storage (SDS) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The profile share is a valuable feature."

 "GPFS monitoring is the best feature."